Is your Essential Addons for Elementor form not working?

 4. Enable Email Logging

-After you’ve set up your email provider in WP Mail SMTP, you’ll then see some additional features that you can enable: Detailed Email Logs and the Weekly Email Summary.
+After you’ve set up your email provider in WP Mail SMTP, you’ll then see some additional features that you can enable: Detailed Email Logs and Instant Email Alerts.
 We recommend that you turn both of these on.

 - Resend failed emails

 - Track email opens and link clicks